imarpe/MDB/README.md

-# Dorado (Perico - Mahi mahi - dolphin fish)
-Stock assessment models for Coryphaena hyppurus (Perico) in Peru
+Stock assessment models based on catch and effort